 Diversity, equity, and inclusion are central to our mission, so we have elected to use the term Latine (pronounced latin-eh) over Latinx because, as Terry Blas points out in “You Say Latinx,” it is both gender-inclusive and pronounceable in Spanish.

 The materials in this collection spotlight the histories, cultures, and achievements of Latine communities.
-It includes books from the Trinity College, Wesleyan, and Connecticut College Libraries.
-Books can be borrowed from any of the three libraries.

 Image Credit: Gisselle Hernández